 21091.1 Expedited Powerplant, draft negative declaration, public review, time limits

-Within 25 days of determining that an application is complete for an Expedited Powerplant, as defined in Section 25141 of the Public Resources Code, the lead agency shall determine whether the proposed project qualifies as an Expedited Powerplant; and, for a qualified Expedited Powerplant the lead agency shall provide the notice required by Section 21092 and submit a draft negative declaration or mitigated negative declaration for public review.
+Within 25 days of determining that an application is complete for an Expedited Powerplant, as defined in Section 25141, the lead agency shall determine whether the proposed project qualifies as an Expedited Powerplant; and, for a qualified Expedited Powerplant the lead agency shall provide the notice required by Section 21092 and submit a draft negative declaration or mitigated negative declaration for public review.

 Notwithstanding the provisions of Section 21091, the public review period for a proposed negative declaration or mitigated negative declaration for an Expedited Powerplant shall be not more than 30 days.
 If the proposed negative declaration is submitted to the State Clearinghouse for review, the review period shall also be not more than 30 days.

 SECTION 6.
-Section 21151.5.1 of the Public Resources Code is amended, to read:
+Section 21151.5.1 is added to the Public Resources Code, to read:

 21151.5.1 Time limits for preparation of environmental impact reports and negative declarations for Expedited Powerplants.